ryucats/AppleJoy/README.md

 The schematic has been recreated from the board file, and the BC558 PNP transistors have been replaced with 2N3906 transistors (which seem to be more readily available).

+STL files for a 3d-printed case are in the stl/ directory.

 The resulting board works perfectly on a Franklin ACE 1000 using an Apple //e-to-][+ game port adapter purchased from console5 (https://console5.com/store/byteboosters-9-pin-to-dip-16-pin-joystick-adapter-for-apple-ii-plus.html).
 As it appears to be out of stock, I'll trace out the connections at some point and publish a DIY clone.